mkishi1221/mkishi1221.github.io/_posts/2025-05-13-Pitching for help in debit not credit.markdown

 ---
 layout: post
 title:  Pitching for help in debit, not credit
-description: One of the hardest lessons I’ve learned in product is that we can’t ask others to help build until we’ve truly validated the problem.
-Involving people too early doesn’t reduce risk — it amplifies it.
+description: One of the toughest lessons I’ve learned in product is that involving others before truly validating the problem doesn’t reduce risk — it just creates bad debt.
 date:   2025-05-13 09:00:00 +0300
 image:  '/images/loan.jpg'
 tags:   [runway, validation, planning, learnings]
 ---

 One of the toughest lessons I’ve learned in product is that building something before finding the right customers rarely ends well.
 A product doesn’t magically attract users just because it exists.
-I’ve learned the hard way that bringing in teammates, co-founders, or collaborators to build something too early — before the problem is clearly validated with the right people — often creates more risk, not less.
-And when things miss the mark, it’s not just time that’s lost.
+I’ve learned the hard way that bringing in teammates, co-founders, or collaborators to build something too early — before the problem is clearly validated with the right people — often creates debt that’s hard to repay.
+When things miss the mark, it’s not just time that’s lost.
 It’s the trust, energy, and goodwill of those who believed in it enough to help build.
 That’s a heavy cost, and one I’ve learned to be much more careful about.

 I’ve built too soon.
 I’ve pitched solutions I was convinced would work.
 I asked teammates, vendors, and early users to invest their time and energy. **I thought that if we all just pushed hard enough, things would fall into place.** But involving more people doesn’t change the underlying truth — the idea either solves a real, lasting problem, or it doesn’t.